Skip to main content

 Glucose Metabolism and Insulin Sensitivity

 Testosterone is also a key player in metabolic health.
 It improves the body’s ability to utilize glucose and enhances insulin sensitivity.
 Men with low testosterone are more likely to have insulin resistance, a condition that precedes the development of type 2 diabetes and is a major risk factor for cardiovascular disease.
-In clinical trials, TRT has been shown to improve and reduce key metabolic markers.
+In clinical trials, TRT has been shown to improve insulin sensitivity and reduce key metabolic markers.
 The specific biomarkers monitored include:

 • Fasting Glucose Measures the amount of sugar in your blood after an overnight fast.